mrutkows/mrutkows/README.md

 [![](./images/matt-linked-in-profile-card-comic-small2.png)](https://www.linkedin.com/in/matt-rutkowski-b5545b5?trk=profile-badge)

-- 🔭 I’m primarily working on the [OWASP sbom-utility](https://github.com/CycloneDX/sbom-utility#resource) project I created
+- 🔭 In Open Source, I’m actively working on the [OWASP sbom-utility](https://github.com/CycloneDX/sbom-utility#resource) project I created and donated to the [OWASP Foundation]()
+- :wrench: IBM Contributor at the [Open Source Security Foundation (OpenSSF)](https://openssf.org/)
+- :wrench: Maintainer, Committer at the [Open Worldwide Application Security Project (OWASP)]([https://owasp.org/)
-- 🌱 I’m currently learning OWASP CycloneDX specification and related projects such as OWASP Dependency Track
+- 🌱 I’m currently all over enhancing/improving the OWASP CycloneDX specification as well as studying how to improve OWASP Dependency Track project for our CIO/CISO teams
 - :older_man: I’ve formerly chaired the [Apache OpenWhisk project](https://github.com/apache?q=openwhisk) from incubator to graduation and contributed to the CD Foundation Tekton project
 - 👯 I’m looking to collaborate on CI/CD and Serverless projects for DevSecOps
 - 🤔 I’m hoping to create reusable CI/CD workflows/profiles for DevSecOps